kstep/graphicsmagick/www/index.rst

 Major developments in the works for GraphicsMagick 1.3:

-* Algorithms are being re-written so that they are accelerated via OpenMP.
-  OpenMP allows you to take advantage of those extra cores in your multi-core/multi-CPU system in order to dramatically reduce processing time.
+* Algorithms are being re-written so that they are accelerated via OpenMP_.
+OpenMP_ allows you to take advantage of those extra cores in your multi-core/multi-CPU system in order to dramatically reduce processing time.
 This work is almost entirely completed now.

 * Additional operators are added for tasks like thresholding, gamma correction, and adding noise.